Introduction to MENZ.org.nz

 – Warren Farrell, author of ‘Father and Child Reunion’.

 The title ‘Masculinist Evolution in New Zealand’ was first used by Men’s Centre North Shore co-ordinator Martin Lewis in 1995 when he founded the MENZ Issues newsletter.
 As it didn’t mean a lot to me when I took over as editor at the end of 1997, it didn’t feature much until MCNS decided to relinquish ownership of this website in late 2001 and I suddenly needed a new title.
 Soon after making the change I thought it would be useful to add some information about what the term masculinist means, so I typed it into the Google search engine and found that the first site it recommended was the one you are currently looking at – mmmmm!

 Photo: MENZ.org.nz webslave John Potter and daughter Judith at 2 days old.

 A Personal View

 My primary role in life is as a house-husband.
 My wife Dr Felicity Goodyear-Smith returned to her work as a university researcher when Judith was six weeks old back in 1994, and since then I’ve been the main caregiver and housekeeper.
 I am very proud of the fact that Felicity never had to wash or fold a single nappy (although I did let her change a few!)
-Now that Judith is at school I am able to work part-time designing websites (link), but that takes second place behind school pick-ups, swimming lessons, drama classes, touch rugby, supermarket visits, and yes, cleaning toilets and mopping floors.
+When Judith started school I began to work part-time designing websites (link), but that took second place behind school pick-ups, swimming lessons, drama classes, touch rugby, supermarket visits, and yes, cleaning toilets and mopping floors.
 It’s a great life!
 A large part of my motivation for developing this website is that I want to strongly encourage and support other men lucky enough to find themselves in a similar position.